-5 Conversations to Have Before Getting Married
+5 Conversations You Need to Have Before Getting Married

 But it's okay to disagree on: How many hours you should be pulling at work right now.
-"If someone has a busy job and works 12- or 14-hour days, that might be a big issue at the beginning of a marriage," Bronstein says.
+"If someone has a busy job and works 12- or 14-hour days, it might be a big issue at the beginning of a marriage," Bronstein says.
 "But maybe they agree that getting financially stable is more important in the long run."
-That's a trade-off that works, she says.
+That's often a trade-off that works, she says.